-Failure levels: >125 °C
+Failure levels: >125 °C Persistence: 650 ms

 Hysteresis: 5 °C (<120 °C to clear)

 Can be configured as an alarm or shutdown.
 If configured as a shutdown, the control will go limp if this fault is detected.
 If configured as an alarm, the control will attempt to continue normal operation if this fault is detected.